ket-q/qiskit_windows_installer_pub/README.md

 To use this properly, you need to select the correct interpreter when running your script.

-With VS Code:
+With VS Code (for Python or Jupyter):
 1. Open the command palette (Ctrl + Shift + P)
 2. Select "Python : select interpreter"
-3. Select "Python 3.* (Qiskit 1.*)"
+3. Select our qiskit environnement "Python 3.* (Qiskit 1.*)"

+PUT A GIF TO SHOW THIS

-You can now run Qiskit on windows.
+You can now run Qiskit on Windows.

 ## ❓ FAQ / SUPPORT